ebagdasa/mithridates/README.md

 <img src="images/image_examples.png"  width="600" >
 </p>

-There are three steps to measure robustness:
+There are three steps to measure resistance:
 1. Integrate wrapper that poisons the training dataset
 2. Iterate over poisoning ratio
 3. Build poisoning curve and compute resistance point

-We now provide an example for modifying MNIST training to measure robustness.
+We now provide an example for modifying MNIST training to measure resistance.
 You can adapt this code to your use-case **(feel free to reach out or raise an Issue)**